brightsign/BrightAuthor-Parser-Scripts/Guest-List/README.md

 ------------------------
 <p>You will need to make the “list.xml” document publicly available on the Internet so your networked player(s) can freely retrieve the list data.
 If you don’t have your own servers to host the XML document, you can also use a free Dropbox account: Please see <a href ="http://support.brightsign.biz/entries/21003508-Can-I-use-a-Dropbox-account-with-my-BrightSign">this FAQ</a> to learn more about publicly hosting files with Dropbox.</p>

-Adding the Data Feed and Plug-In to your Presentation
+Adding the Data Feed and Parser Script to your Presentation
 ------------------------------------------------------
-<p>Next, you will need to add the plug-in script to the presentation and specify how often the player will contact the server to update the content of the list.</p>
+<p>Next, you will need to add the parser script to the presentation and specify how often the player will contact the server to update the content of the list.</p>
 <ol>
 <li>In BrightAuthor, navigate to the <strong>File > Presentation properties</strong> window.
 Select the <strong>Data Feeds</strong> tab and click the <strong>Add Data Feed</strong> button.</li>
 <li>Enter a <strong>Feed name</strong> for the Data Feed (e.g. “Guest List”).</li>
 <li>Enter the URL of your hosted XML document in the <strong>Feed Specification</strong> field.</li>
 <li>Choose an <strong>Update Interval</strong>.
 This will determine how often the player will refresh the guest list using the hosted XML document.</li>
-<li>Use the <strong>Browse</strong> button to locate and select the “list.brs” plug-in script.</li>
+<li>Use the <strong>Browse</strong> button to locate and select the “list.brs”script.</li>
 <li>Enter “list” into the <strong>Parser Function Name</strong> field.</li>
 <li>Click <strong>OK</strong>.</li>
 </ol>